Materials-Data-Science-and-Informatics/PIDA/README.md

 [Link Rot](https://en.wikipedia.org/wiki/Link_rot).
 Therefore, users receive a [`404 not found`](https://en.wikipedia.org/wiki/HTTP_404).

-## Objective <a name="Objective"></a>
-Provide an open and reliable reference to digital resources thus enabling future access by both humans and machines.
+The main objective is to provide an open and reliable reference to digital resources thus enabling future access by both humans and machines.

 ## Secured Communication <a name="Communication"></a> (*in progress*)